 - Make sure both devices are connected to the HDMI channels.

 Many projectors do not have an HDMI ARC port.
 In this case, the approach will work but may not provide high-quality audio streams such as DTS:X and Dolby Atmos.
 Great options include the LG HF65LA Ultra-Short Throw LED Projector and XGIMI MOGO PRO (also available on Amazon).

 If streaming is your preferred method of receiving Dolby Atmos, you should use an ARC or eARC connection.
 The HDMI connection, even ARC, will be reduced to a simple 5.1 channel sound if you use a Blu-ray player.
 You’ll still hear the 5.1 channel sound if you use a standard HDMI connection.

 Connecting HDMI port to an Auxiliary Source

 Things can get more complicated if you use an external media source such as a TV box, DVD player, or laptop.
 Your setup will ultimately be determined by what equipment you have.

-This will require that your soundbar has an HDMI output and an audiovisual input channel matching the output channel of your auxiliary source.
+Your soundbar must have an HDMI output and an audiovisual input channel that matches your auxiliary source’s output.
 This will allow you to do the following:

 - Connect all devices to the soundbar and connect it to an output channel on your external device using a compatible cable.